hanfried/rosetta/README.md

 ## Usage / Installation

 I'm using Python 3.6 with tensorflow 1.8.0 and keras 2.2.0.
-For details look into the Pipfiles.
+For details look into the [Pipfile.lock](Pipfile.lock).

 I use [pipenv](https://github.com/pypa/pipenv) to track all dependencies and create a virtualenv.
 Follow the instruction to install pipenv and then